haotian-liu/LLaVA/docs/Evaluation.md

 ## Scripts

-Before preparing task-specific data, download [eval.zip](https://drive.google.com/file/d/1atZSBBrAX54yYpxtVVW33zFvcnaHeFPy/view?usp=sharing).
+Before preparing task-specific data, **you MUST first download [eval.zip](https://drive.google.com/file/d/1atZSBBrAX54yYpxtVVW33zFvcnaHeFPy/view?usp=sharing)**.
 It contains custom annotations, scripts, and the prediction files with LLaVA v1.5.
 Extract to `./playground/data/eval`.
 This also provides a general structure for all datasets.

 ### VQAv2